Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Dataset

 \section{Dataset}

-The datasets used for benchmarking anomaly detection in computational workflows should be representative of the types of data encountered in real applications.
+The datasets used for benchmarking anomaly detection in computational workflows should represent the data types encountered in real applications.
 The datasets should include both normal and anomalous data to evaluate the performance of the base method.
-Some important statistics that should be considered when selecting datasets are: \begin{itemize} \item \textbf{Data size}: The dataset should be large enough to capture the variability in the data, but not so large that it becomes computationally impractical to analyze and benchmark. \item \textbf{Data dimensionality}: The number of features or variables in the dataset should be representative of the types of data encountered in real applications. \item \textbf{Data distribution}: The dataset should represent the typical distribution of the data encountered in real applications. \end{itemize}
+Some important statistics that should be considered when selecting datasets are: \begin{itemize} \item \textbf{Data size}: The dataset should be large enough to capture the variability in the data but not so large that it becomes computationally impractical to analyze and benchmark. \item \textbf{Data dimensionality}: The dataset's number of features or variables should represent the data types encountered in real applications. \item \textbf{Data distribution}: The dataset should represent the typical data distribution encountered in real applications. \end{itemize}